 Fulbright Scholarships (for graduate study only)

-APPLY NOW for The Fulbright Scholarship Program for 2018/2019
+Applications are Closed for The Fulbright Scholarship Program for 2020.

 - Be a national of Trinidad and Tobago;- Be a holder of a Trinidad and Tobago Passport;

 - Not be a Permanent Resident of the United States or a holder of a U.S. “Green Card” (U.S. alien registration card);

 - Graduated from a local tertiary-level institution with a high passing grade (e.g. upper second class hons. or first class hons.
 Bachelor’s degree)

 In addition to the above general requirements, applicants must not have spent a considerable degree of time living or studying in the U.S. within the past 3-5 years.
 Because an objective of the Fulbright program is to provide an educational exchange experience to those not previously afforded such an opportunity, preference will be given to candidates who have not had extensive recent experience in the United Sates or any other foreign country.
 Applicants must also have clearly defined career goals evident in the application and exceptional promise of making a contribution to national development.
 They must also be dedicated to returning to Trinidad and Tobago upon completion of their studies for at least two years, as required under the J-1 visa awarded to recipients of Fulbright Scholarships.

 Websites for downloading application forms, etc, for some of the scholarships, wherever possible, have been provided, or you may e-mail: firstname.lastname@example.org to request them.